Sharcoux/SimpleQL/docs/database.md

 };
 ```

-### types
+These are the database configuration fields:

-Currently, only **mysql** is available.
+ * **types**: Currently, only **mysql** is available. **If you want to use SompleQL with another database, please open an issue or a PR.**

-### privateKey

-This should be consider as an administrator password.
+ * **privateKey**: This should be consider as an administrator password.
 Requests using thins key will be granted all access and access control rules will be ignored (see setting access rights).

-### create

-Right now, when you want to create the database the first time, you need to set `create` to `true`.
+ * **create**: Right now, when you want to create the database the first time, you need to set `create` to `true`.
 Once your database is created, you will need to remove the `create` option.
 This will be improved in the future.

-### Others
+You can also add other options.
+They will be transfered to the database driver.

-You can set various options.
-For **mysql**, you can find the list [here](https://github.com/mysqljs/mysql#connection-options)
+ * For **mysql** driver, you can find the list [here](https://github.com/mysqljs/mysql#connection-options)

 ## Make server-side requests to the database